0mp/goat/README.md

 . ~/.bashrc
 ```

-See `./setup --help` for setup options.
+See `./setup --help` for advanced options.

 ## Usage overview